 Heating consumption per m² and per dwelling

-• Heating consumption per m2 and per dwelling has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
-The reduction in heating consumption per m2 was 1.7%/year on average in the EU.
-It was above 2.5%/year in 4 EU MS (Slovenia, Latvia, Ireland and the Netherlands) and between 2 and 2.5%/year in 4 others (Sweden, France, Romania and Slovakia).
+• Heating consumption per m2 and per dwelling (with climatic corrections) has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
+The reduction in heating consumption per m2 was 1.9%/year on average in the EU between 2000 and 2023.
+It was above 2%/year in 8 EU MS (The Netherlands, Ireland, Luxembourg, Slovenia, Latvia, France, Romania and Germany).

-• Significant differences between countries from less than 5 koe/m2 in Spain, Cyprus, Portugal and Malta to around 15 koe/m2 in Latvia, Hungary, Czechia, Estonia and Romania, due to differences in climate conditions.
+• Significant differences between countries from less than 5 koe/m2 in countries with warmer climate, such as Spain, Cyprus and Portugal to more than 12 koe/m2 in Latvia, Czechia, Poland, Hungary, Croatia, Estonia and Romania, due to less efficient homes and space heating technologies and a large use of biomass.

 Heating consumption per m²